bparanj/crystal/computer/electronics/design/analog-device.md

 1. Continuous signals: They work with signals that can take on any value within a given range, not just discrete levels.

-2. Real-time processing: Analog devices typically process signals in real-time, without the need for sampling or quantization.
+2. Real-time processing: Analog devices  process signals in real-time, without the need for sampling or quantization.

 3. Infinite resolution: In theory, analog signals can have infinite resolution, though practical limitations apply.